hmrc/ctc-guarantee-balance-journey-tests/README.md

 * [Mongo](https://hub.docker.com/_/mongo?uuid=c91d211a-bf86-464c-9915-6cbd98c757d4%0A)

 ## How to run the journey tests
-* Ensure that you have cloned docker-selenium-grid and have executed `.start.sh` to run the relevant containers
+* Ensure that you have cloned docker-selenium-grid and have executed `./start.sh` to run the relevant containers
 * Start the relevant services in service manager with:
   * `sm2 --start CTC_TRADERS_GUARANTEE_BALANCE_ACCEPTANCE` for phase 4
   * `sm2 --start CTC_TRADERS_GUARANTEE_BALANCE_ACCEPTANCE_V2` for phase 5